PYangLab/DeepMerge/README.md

 <img width=58% src="https://github.com/liuchunlei0430/DeepMerge/blob/main/img/batch_corrected.png"/>

 ## Instructions on how to run DeepMerge on your data
-To adjust these analyses to your dataset, adjust the inputs to provide your data, cell type labels, and batch information.
-The data is a .h5 file with all data from one modality.
-If we have multiple modalities, we need to have multiple data files which have the same cell order.
-The cell type label and batch files are .csv files for all data.
+To adapt these analyses for your dataset, modify the inputs to include your data, cell type labels, and batch information.
+The data should be in a `.h5` file format, containing all the data from one modality.
+If there are multiple modalities, you will need to have multiple data files with the same cell order.
+The cell type labels and batch files should be in `.csv` format and correspond to all the data present.

 ## Reference
 [1] Ramaswamy, A. et al. Immune dysregulation and autoreactivity correlate with disease severity in